 deserts are hot during the day and cold at night

-hot in the day, cold at night
+Hot in the day and cold in night